jonasmayer/jmayer13.github.io/src/projects.md

 ### 2015

 **Must do before die List** - https://github.com/jmayer13/Must_do_before_die_List
-- To do list that i did create while learning Angular.
+- To do list that I created while learning Angular

 ### 2014

 **COVA 2** - https://github.com/jmayer13/COVA2

 - A software that I built to test some concepts of CD.
-It stores some anime/series that you are currently watching
+It stores anime/series that the user is  currently watching

 **SAlmox** - https://github.com/jmayer13/SAlmox